pndaproject/pnda-guide/provisioning/platform_requirements.md

 PNDA can be deployed on bare metal servers, [OpenStack](https://www.openstack.org/) cloud computing infrastructure or on Amazon Web Services (AWS).

-This guide assumes that you are familiar with OpenStack, and that you have an environment set up in which you can create instances, whether in a public or private cloud.
-Or in the case of AWS, have an account with AWS.

-## Openstack version

 - PNDA has been tested on versions of OpenStack between [Kilo](http://releases.openstack.org) and [Newton](http://releases.openstack.org).

+This guide assumes that you are familiar with these platforms and have an environment set up in which you can create instances.

 ## Object Stores